Generic Name: Meperidine hydrochloride

 Use in Drug and Alcohol Addiction

-Meperidine hydrochloride is an opioid with no approved use in the management of addictive disorders.
+Meperidine hydrochloride tablets are opioids with no approved use in the management of addictive disorders.
 Its proper usage in individuals with drug or alcohol dependence, either active or in remission, is for the management of pain requiring opioid analgesia.
 Meperidine hydrochloride tablets should be used with caution in patients with alcoholism and other drug dependencies due to the increased frequency of narcotic tolerance, dependence, and the risk of addiction observed in these patient populations.
 Abuse of Meperidine hydrochloride tablets in combination with other CNS depressant drugs can result in serious risk to the patient.

 Information for Patients/Caregivers